 When you take out a Saga HealthPlan for the over 50s, you can choose from three different underwriting methods, depending on whether you’re taking out a policy for the first time or changing from another insurer or employer’s scheme.

 Below will help you decide which underwriting method is right for your health insurance policy.

 This is the method used for our health insurance online quotations.
 No medical declaration is necessary.
-We'll simply exclude treatment for any pre-existing medical conditions and certain specified conditions you or anyone on your policy has experienced in the three years prior to joining.
+We'll simply exclude treatment for any pre-existing medical conditions and certain specified conditions you or anyone on your policy has experienced or had symptoms of in the three years prior to joining.

 If you remain free from any advice, medication or treatment for an excluded condition for a continuous period of two years after your policy starts, we may then be able to offer cover for those medical conditions.